 Expiration of Special Use Permit.
 A Special Use Permit shall be deemed to authorize only the particular use or uses expressly specified in the Permit and shall expire if the Special Use Permit activity is not commenced and diligently pursued within six (6) months of the date of issuance of the Special Use Permit.
 Upon prior written request to the Planning Board, the time period for initiation of the Special Use Permit may be extended for a maximum period of twelve (12) months from its otherwise specified termination date.
 The Planning Board may hold a public hearing prior to granting any extensions.

-Revocation of Special Use Permit.
-In all instances, including those cited in Section 80-B.8.d. above, a Special Use Permit may be revoked by the Code Enforcement Officer after public hearing if it is found and determined that there has been a substantial failure to comply with any of the terms, conditions, limitations or requirements imposed by said Permit.
+Violation of a Special Use Permit.
+If the Code Enforcement Officer determines that there has been a failure to comply with any of the items, conditions, limitations, or requirements imposed by an SUP, a citation may be issued and the permit holder may be referred to the Planning Board for case review.
+The Planning Board has the option of granting a grace period of sixty (60) days for the permit holder to come into full compliance, imposing a fine, or both.
+In addition, if the permit holder fails to attain full compliance with the SUP, fails to pay an imposed fine, or fails to appear for Planning Board review, then the Code Enforcement Officer may refer the case to the court for Revocation of the SUP.
+[DC] Revocation of Special Use Permit.
+If the Code Enforcement Officer issues a citation for a violation of the Special Use Permit, he or she may refer the permit holder to the Planning Board for case review.
+In such cases, a period of sixty (60) days shall be granted for full compliance by the permit holder prior to prosecution in court.
+In all instances, a Special Use Permit may be revoked by the Code Enforcement Officer, if it is found and determined that there has been a failure to comply with any of the terms, conditions, limitations or requirements imposed by said Permit.
+CLEAN IT UP – See [DC] above

+[RF: This section states if the CEO finds a violation of the SUP he can “refer it to court or the PB” and give 60 days for compliance prior to revoking the SUP.
+Once a SUP is issued, the applicant has a right to the project, and as such it can be legally argued that rights can’t be taken away without notice and opportunity to be heard.
+If the CEO revokes the SUP it could be challenged as an improper taking.]

 [RF: Revocation of Special Use Permit – also allows for revocation of the SUP without a hearing.
 As stated above, this remedy may not be deemed enforceable by a court and subject to challenge.
 The usual remedy if someone is alleged to be in violation of a permit or the zoning law, is to cite them with a violation, and prosecute them in court seeking fines.
 If egregious enough, bring a County Court or Supreme Court action to cease the activity in violation of the zoning law.]